vladi-strilets/npm-env-dependencies/README.md

 Use example:

-Inside package.json create a new key with the modules you want to be installed, for example _ios_
+Inside package.json create a new key with the modules you want to be installed, for example _ios_.

-After that call.
+After that call

 ```
 npm-env ios